5-Data Manipulation

 #if your file cannot be found, enter `getwd()` into your console and it will tell you the file path you should most likely use.
 If you cannot find the file, use Option a.

-For larger data sets, it’s better to preview than view our data.
-This data set has quite a few columns and rows!
+❗ For larger data sets, it’s better to preview than view our data.
+Purchase Data has quite a few columns and rows!
 Let’s take a look at the first few rows and get the dimensions (number of rows and columns) of the data set.

 We can preview the data set using the head()